juliangrewe-bosch/caliper/README.md

    we can use dynamic parameters that will be replaced with the value stored in the virtual user's session
 1. Setting up the scenario(s) we want to use in this simulation
-1. Declaring that 10 virtual users will be injected at once into the `createSecret` scenario
+1. Declaring that 10 virtual user will be injected at once into the `createSecret` scenario
 1. Attaching the `cs` configuration matching the backend service configuration